 ✓ No downloads, plugins, or computer software installation

 ✓ Compatible with all web browsers and mobile devices

 ✓ Automated email/SMS messaging for reminders and follow-ups

 ✓ Live chat, polls and surveys, active offers (buy now buttons, etc)

-✓ Stunning landing pages for webinar registrants
+✓ Stunning landing pages with customization for webinar registrants

 ✓ Screen sharing and multi-presenter options